Call Us

 Start by establishing a will.
 Even if you don’t have significant assets, a will can help you designate who will inherit your belongings and, if you have children, who will take care of them.
 Also, consider naming a guardian for your children in case of an unexpected event.

 Another key step is to designate beneficiaries for any life insurance policies, retirement accounts, or investment portfolios.
-This ensures that your assets will go to your chosen beneficiaries without delay.
+This helps make sure that your assets will go to your chosen beneficiaries without delay.

 Finally, appoint a durable power of attorney and a healthcare proxy.
 These designations give someone you trust the authority to make financial or medical decisions on your behalf if you are unable to do so yourself.